OlivierLD/ROB/astro-computer/MPSServer/README.md

 Defines and implements REST operations to be invoked from a Web Browser, or any REST client.
 Based on the `http.HTTPServer`, aka `http-tiny-server`, in this project.

-WiP...

 # Status
 - Infrastructure in place.
 - All operations are implemented.
-- TODO: Sample web page invoking the services.
+- Sample web pages invoking the services.
+  - To see the cones from a given place (`mps.01.html`).
+  - To get the position from several observations

 ### Operations to be defined for MPS
 - Get the body list ✅ `curl -X GET http://localhost:9999/mps/bodies`